General Institutional Information

-TIU faculty members:
+TIU faculty members

 View the degree programs, training, and other education offered at all locations.
 Policies on transfer credit To view the school policies on transfer of credit, including the criteria it uses regarding the transfer of credit earned at another school, click your location beneath:

 To view the total costs of attending the school (tuition and fees; books and supplies; room and board; applicable transportation costs, like commuting) and any additional costs of the program in which the student is enrolled or has expressed an interest, click your location beneath:

 To view the need-based and non-need-based federal, state and institutional financial aid that is available to students, financial aid steps required, and how funds are distributed to students, visit the Financial Assistance section of our University catalog Information on loans The terms and conditions under which students receive Direct Loans and Perkins Loans Financial aid requirements To view Satisfactory Academic Progress Standards Required for Financial Aid, visit the Satisfactory Academic Progress page of our University catalog.
 Tuition refund policies

 - To view important information regarding the requirements for the return of FSA funds when a student withdraws from school, information about any refund policy with which the school must comply, and the requirements for officially withdrawing from the school, visit the Tuition Refund Policy section of our University catalog.